 (Best for the Money)

 |Blue Devil B7550 6-Way Pro||1 lb||4.1/5|

-This Taylor kit will test for total chlorine, combined chlorine, pH, alkalinity, calcium hardness, and cyanuric acid (stabilizer), and give you results that are more accurate and consistent than anything the local swimming pool store has to offer.
-If you follow the instructions in the kit, you’ll get better results than the swimming pool store that is using the exact same kit.
+This Taylor kit will test for total chlorine, combined chlorine, pH, alkalinity, calcium hardness, and cyanuric acid (stabilizer), and give you results that are more accurate and consistent than most of the stuff you can find in your local swimming pool store.

 With this kit, you can be confident you’re getting accurate information for use in keeping your water sparkling, crystal clear.
 Moreover, Taylor backs it up with some of the best techno-geek customer service representatives in the world.
 They can answer any question you throw at them, and you get the impression they’re really into it.

 This isn’t merely a water testing kit – it’s a full-on, no-fooling-around chemistry set.
 The included instructions are accurate but pretty intimidating when you first look at them.
 There is definitely a learning curve to using this kit.
 Keep at it though.
 Once you’ve gotten the hang of it you’ll start getting test results that are accurate, consistent, and useful.

 The strong point of this test kit is that it gives you a digital readout.
 With most kits, you have to match colors on the test strips with a color chart to determine the level of the various chemicals in the water.
 This kit eliminates all of that.

 Add reagent drops to the water you’re testing, put the vial in the tester, hit the button, and you get a readout that tells you exactly where the levels are.
 The results are consistent, reliable, and more accurate than what the pool store would provide.